Prag8855/aab/content/guides/german-health-insurance.md

 The cost depends on 4 factors:

 - **Your age when you join**
     Younger people pay less.
 Your insurer saves a part of your payments for old age.
 If you join when you are young, you pay less when you are old.
-If you plan to leave Germany after a few years, you can get insurance without old age provisions.
+If you plan to leave Germany after a few years, you can get insurance without old-age provisions.
 It's around 50% cheaper.
 - **Your health condition when you join**
     If you have no health insurance history, you must get a health check at the doctor.[^44] If you have pre-existing health problems, insurers reject you or charge more.[^9] After you join, your health does not affect the price, even if you get really sick.
 - **The coverage you choose**